 About these air horns

 Looking for a train horn that truly stands out from the rest?
-Look no further than the OCTOPOD™ - a revolutionary patented design (U.S. Design Patent No. D937,344 S) featuring eight air horns, dual 12V heavy-duty solenoids, and a larger air orifice for a loud and attention-grabbing blast.
+Look no further than the OCTOPOD™ - a revolutionary, patented design (U.S. Design Patent No. D937,344 S) featuring eight air horns, dual 12V heavy-duty solenoids, and a larger air orifice for a loud and attention-grabbing blast.
 Don't just take our word for it - check out the sound sample video and hear the massive deep tone for yourself.

 Capable of producing an incredibly powerful and deep train horn sound, the OCTOPOD™ features a unique structure that's sure to turn heads.
-Customize your setup with the ability to move the trumpets around and convert its style between convex (default) or optional concave (see images).
+Customize your setup with the ability to move the trumpets around and convert their style between convex (default) and optional concave (see images).
 The kit comes with detailed instructions and heavy-duty mounting hardware for a secure and long-lasting installation.
 Crafted with high-quality materials and a durable coating, the OCTOPOD™ is built to last and withstand harsh weather conditions.

 With years of testing and development behind it, we're confident that the OCTOPOD™ is the best value for your money.
 Pair it with one of our matching onboard air systems to unleash the beast and make your presence known on the road or rail.
 Check out our comprehensive line of kits and parts to complete your installation and experience the power of the OCTOPOD™ for yourself.

-Beautiful loud sound from the eight trumpets.
+Beautiful, loud sound from the eight trumpets.
 Protected with a chrome coating.

 Compressor, air tank, and mounting accessories are not included.